wpfnihao/OrionChart/charts/orion-gpu/app-readme.md

 VirtAI Orion Platform can virtualize GPUs and create GPU resource pool to:

-* Aggregate physical GPUs resides on different servers (which are both difficult to manage and use!)
+* Aggregate physical GPUs resides on different servers, making GPU resources easy to manage and use!
-  * Easy to manage!
-  * Easy to use!
-* Create multiple virtual GPUs from a single physical GPU (provide isolation and throttling among light weighted workloads and thus improving GPU utilization)
+* Create multiple virtual GPUs from a single physical GPU
   * Resource isolation and throttling
-  * Improving GPU utilization
+  * Improve GPU utilization
   * Save money!
 * Turn every CPU server into GPU server
   * Access remote GPU on a CPU only server.
 No sweat!
 * Dynamic scaling
+  * Request more virtual GPU resources on the fly!
-  * Change Orion virtual GPU settings without rebooting!
+  * Change Orion virtual GPU settings without reboot!

 ## Chart Details